 This course models strategies and techniques for building self-concept and managing behaviors that promote success in the learning environment.
 It focuses on inclusion classrooms and the social-emotional needs of individuals with and without disabilities.
 This course requires a practicum.
 Courses taken at other institutions will not be accepted in lieu of this course except upon review and agreement by the course professor and Chair of the Education Department.
-Prerequisite: Formal acceptance to the Teacher Education Program.

-Prerequisite: Formal acceptance to the Teacher Education Program or permission of the instructor is required for admission.
+Prerequisite: formal acceptance to the Teacher Education Program or permission of the instructor is required for admission.